-Priority Agency Request Explanation Location 1/14 DHS Other request for services for the homeless DHS should work closely with HPD to fund much needed housing for the most vulnerable of our residents.
+Priority Agency Request Explanation Location 4/17 DHS Other capital budget request for DHS DHS should work closely with HPD to fund much needed housing for the most vulnerable of our residents.
 We ask that this request be given the necessary funding and highest priority in the Five-Year Plan.
-10/14 DHS Upgrade existing facilities for the homeless Provide funding for air conditioning in all homeless shelters.
+13/17 DHS Upgrade existing facilities for the homeless Provide funding HVAC in all homeless shelters.